leehach/fundamentals-of-gis/docs/loading_numeric_data_as_text.md

 Coln=some_other_column Text
 ```

-`Col`$n$ must be replaced with the actual column number.
+`Col`*n* must be replaced with the actual column number.
 I haven't figured out a way to shortcut this.
 There is a `ColNameHeader=True` setting, but when I used it I got an error when I tried to load the file.
 Unfortunately if you have a table with a lot of columns, you will have to count to figure out the number of the one you want to correct.

 `my_column_name` should be replaced with an actual column name.
 If the column name has spaces, it should be quoted.
 For example: